KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: Knowledge-Oriented Controls

 \subsection{Analysis of Knowledge-Oriented Constraint}

 \con relies on the premise that the extracted covariance matrix effectively captures knowledge from previous data.
-Therefore, we expand CO-SVD~\citep{yang2024corda} from pure text scenarios to multimodal scenarios to verify ``whether covariance matrices can capture multimodal knowledge and activate distinct modes?''
-We apply Plain SVD, ASVD~\citep{yuan2023asvd} and CO-SVD to fully decompose all layers of LLaVA-v1.5 { (7B)} pre-trained weights.
+Therefore, we expand CO-SVD \cite{yang2024corda} from pure text scenarios to multimodal scenarios to verify \textit{``whether covariance matrices can capture multimodal knowledge and activate distinct modes?''} We apply Plain SVD, ASVD \cite{yuan2023asvd} and CO-SVD to fully decompose all layers of LLaVA-v1.5 { (7B)} pre-trained weights.
 The weights are reconstructed by removing the components corresponding to the $r$ smallest singular values.

 Our analysis reveals two key findings: \ding{182} Figure~\ref{fig:capture_know} (a) and (b) demonstrate that CO-SVD exhibits superior performance retention compared to Plain SVD, ASVD and suggest that multimodal knowledge can be effectively captured and stored in covariance matrix. \ding{183} Figure~\ref{fig:capture_know} (c) shows that covariance matrices of linear layer inputs share similar outlier patterns for related tasks (\eg POPE and HallusionBench), but differ from unrelated ones (\eg MMBench), indicating that distinct tasks exhibit different outlier distributions in the covariance matrix.
-To build a multi-dimensional covariance matrix for \method, we finally sample 64 examples per category from OneVision's~\citep{li2025llava-onevision} single-image subset (General, Doc/Chart/Screen, Math/Reasoning, General OCR).
-See details in \autoref{appendix:evoke_presentation}.
+To build a multi-dimensional covariance matrix for \method, we finally sample 256 examples from OneVision \cite{li2025llava-onevision} (General, Doc/Chart/Screen, Math/Reasoning, General OCR).
+See more results in \autoref{appendix:evoke_presentation}.